gathering photos: a life in 8 pictures

 What makes a great photo?

-Photos that show your loved one in a place they recognize, or doing something they enjoyed tend to spark the most conversations.
-Simple, focused images give others an easy way in, making connection and conversation feel natural.
+Photos that show your loved one in a place they recognize, or doing something they enjoyed will spark the most conversations, and give others an easy way in, making connection and conversation feel natural.

 A quick note on family photos